opengeospatial/ogcapi-records/README.md

 However, records may also be encoded in-line in a catalog using an array whose name is declared using the `recordsArrayName` property.
 The default value of the `recordsArrayName` property is `records` which means that in-line records are (by default) encoded in the `records` array.

-The following is an example of a searchable record catalog encoded as JSON:
+The following is an example of a searchable catalog encoded as JSON:

 ```
 {
   "id": "metadata:main",
+  "type": "Collection",
   "title": "pycsw Geospatial Catalogue gisdata demo",
   "description": "pycsw is an OARec and OGC CSW server implementation written in Python",
   "links": [